partykit/partykit/apps/blog/src/content/blog/using-vectorize.md

 ## Vector databases are useful beyond search

-Really good search is great, sure, but what else are vector databases good for?
+Really good search is nice to have, sure, but how else are vector databases used?

-It turns out that they also underpin RAG, or _Retrieval-Augmented Generation_, which is the primary technique for constructing AI prompts with dynamically-chosen, relevant docs.
+It turns out that they also underpin RAG, or _Retrieval-Augmented Generation._ RAG is the primary technique for making AI chatbots that don’t hallucinate, and copilot-like experiences where the AI provides relevant help.

-Invented by [Meta in September 2020](https://ai.meta.com/blog/retrieval-augmented-generation-streamlining-the-creation-of-intelligent-natural-language-processing-models/), RAG is now a fundamental pattern, and allows for chatbots that don’t hallucinate and copilot-like experiences where the AI provides contextual help.
+Invented by [Meta in September 2020](https://ai.meta.com/blog/retrieval-augmented-generation-streamlining-the-creation-of-intelligent-natural-language-processing-models/), RAG is now a fundamental pattern, using search to dynamically construct prompts based on user context.
 [Nvidia explains more.](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/)

-And when you combine that with PartyKit’s easy-to-spin-up realtime, multiplayer capabilities...
+And when you combine that with PartyKit’s easy-to-spin-up real-time, multiplayer capabilities...

 ...well this feels like a great new building block to have.